Ridesharing Driver

 Tip baiting is when a customer enters a tip at checkout but removes it after the delivery is complete.

-When drivers first accept an order, the estimated payout includes some or all of the tip left at checkout.
+When drivers first accept an order, they see an estimated payout that includes some or all of the tip left at checkout.
 If the tip is removed or lowered after the delivery is complete, the driver will receive less than expected.

 Why drivers love this change